 “We’re supporting Trump,” Castañeda said.
 “All in all, we’re going out all for him.”

-Attendees pored over maps and election coverage on their own laptops throughout the night.
+Throughout the night, attendees at the Lehigh college Republicans watch party analysed over maps and election coverage on their own laptops.
 Those who were asked to participate in an interview declined to comment, except for one.

 “That conversation is important,” they said.
 “I think just going there is good to engage because, even here, we’ve had a difference of opinion.”

-Olugoke Martins, ‘26, and Aminata Coulibaly, ‘25, serve on the executive board of the BSU and said their event aimed to promote a sense of unity and discourse among peers.
+Olugoke Martins, ‘26, and Aminata Coulibaly, ‘24, serve on the executive board of the BSU and said their event aimed to promote a sense of unity and discourse among peers.

 “It’s important that our general body and other students on campus know the candidates that they’re voting for — not just knowing the candidates and their policies and what they’re advocating for, but other parties as well,” Coulibaly said.
 “We don’t have to limit ourselves to the knowledge of a two-party system.”

-The BSU event had approximately 50 attendees who gathered at the Health, Science and Technology building to watch MSNBC Election Night coverage with beverages and food from Chick-fil-A. The food was provided by the Center of Ethics at Lehigh, and Coulibaly and Martins said it was important for them to combine ethics with politics.
+The BSU event had approximately 50 attendees who gathered at the Health, Science and Technology building to watch MSNBC election night coverage with beverages and food from Chick-fil-A. The food was provided by the Center of Ethics at Lehigh, and Coulibaly and Martins said it was important for them to combine ethics with politics.

 Coulibaly worked for the Biden-Harris administration over the summer and voted for Vice President Kamala Harris in person in Bethlehem on Nov.
 5. She said she hoped to see Harris-Walz policies implemented after the election.